lukassobotik/lukassobotik/README.md

 ## :wave: Hi there!

 I'm a student at [**Akademie VŠEM**](https://www.akademievsem.cz/) studying economics.
-Programming is my passion and I hope it will be my full time job after I graduate.
+Programming is my passion and it will most likely be my full time job after I graduate.
+I'm open to any job offers aswell.

 I'm currently learning [**Java**](https://www.java.com/en/), and I have had a bit of expirience with [**JavaScript**](https://www.javascript.com/) and [**C#**](https://learn.microsoft.com/en-us/dotnet/csharp/) aswell.
 All of my projects are free to use and modify.
 I'm also open to any suggestions or feedback.